pmndrs/leva/.changeset/rare-shoes-count.md

 'leva': patch
 ---

-Allow useControls to update settings if dependency array changes.
+Allow useControls to update settings and input options when dependency array changes.
 (See #124)